Love Shouldn’t Hurt: Teen Dating Abuse

-The former professional athlete sat in the therapist’s office, sobbing.
+The former pro athlete sat in the therapist’s office, sobbing.
 He and his wife had taken away their daughter’s cellphone the day before.
 While watching television that night, a picture of the boy their daughter was “talking” to popped up.
 It wasn’t just any picture.
 It was a sexual pose with private parts exposed.

 Shocked at what they saw, they had their daughter open up her phone.
 They were stunned to see many compromising pictures, not only of the boy, but of their daughter as well.